-12. Related Party Transactions
+12 - Related Party Transactions

-As of March 31, 2024 and December 31, 2023, related-party transactions consisted of the issuance of the Notes (see Note 6 - "Stockholder Promissory Notes").
+As of June 30, 2024 and December 31, 2023, related-party transactions consisted of the issuance of the Notes.
+See Note 6 - "Stockholder Promissory Notes" in this Quarterly Report for additional information about the Notes.

-13. Subsequent Events
+13 - Subsequent Events

-The Company evaluated all events and transactions that occurred after March 31, 2024, the date of the most recent Balance Sheets, through May 9, 2024, the date the unaudited financial statements were issued.
+The Company evaluated all events and transactions that occurred after June 30, 2024, the date of the most recent Balance Sheets, through August 14, 2024, the date the unaudited financial statements were issued.